 A Dealer inspection is not the same as a pre-purchase inspection.
 Dealer inspections are usually performed by junior technicians and are more a "cosmetic" type inspection.
 There are a economic reasons why dealers do not have each vehicle thoroughly inspected by a Senior Master Technician and Frame Specialist before they put the vehicle on their lot.

-First, a professional inspection cost time and money.
-Master Technicians and Frame Specialists cost more that a junior technician.
-If a dealer spends more money inspecting a vehicle than their competitor, they makes less then their competitor.
+First, a professional inspection costs more time and money to perform.
+If a dealer spends more time and money inspecting a vehicle than their competitor, they make less than their competitor.

-Second, if the inspections discovers any problems, the dealer, by law, must disclose these problems to the buyer.
+Second, if the inspections discover any problems, the dealer, by law, must disclose these problems to the buyer.

 Third, the more money the dealer spends fixing or reconditioning the vehicle, the less profit they make.